HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 A message indicating that deliveries have been listen is shown in the feedback message.

-Test Case: delivery list --customer 2 --status SHIPPED --sort ASC
+Test Case: delivery list --customer 2 --status SHIPPED --sort ASC.

 Expected: The deliveries with ID 2 and 3 are listed in ascending expected delivery date.